shalinlk/fLift/README.md

 ```max_clients``` : Maximum number of consumers expected to connect to producer.
 This does __not__ __limit__ the number of consumers that can be connected to producer.
 But is used for performance optimization.

 ```status_flush_interval``` : interval at which status of producer has to be written to disk

+##Notes
+* starting consumer without producer being alive will panic
+* if a producer dies, a working consumer will reconnect when it comes alive